The views expressed by the host on this program are right.

 You are 99.5% correct now.

-And they they know that the United States right now is divided in politically, and they will they will say whatever they want, but the minute Israel would take action, you will be able to do that.
+And you were right about the government of Iran being very deceptive, and they know that the United States right now is divided politically, and they will say whatever they want, but the minute Israel would take action, you will see.

-Uh if the UN Security Council is incapable of taking action to stop Iran from acquiring nuclear weapons, Israel will have no choice but to defend itself.
+If the UN Security Council is incapable of taking action to stop Iran from acquiring nuclear weapons, Israel will have no choice but to defend itself, Israel's defense minister said today.

-He is Shawl Mufaz, and he was asked whether Israel was ready to use military action if the Security Council proved unable to act against what Israel and the West believe is a covert Iranian nuclear weapons program.
+And he was asked whether Israel was ready to use military action if the Security Council proved unable to act against what Israel and the West believe is a covert Iranian nuclear weapons program.

-My answer to this question is that the State of Israel has the right, give all the security that is needed to the people in Israel.
+My answer to this question is that the state of Israel has the right, give all the security that is needed to the people in Israel.

 We have to defend ourselves, and we will.

-Uh this is who the Israelis are.
+This is who the Israelis are.

-Don't forget the the this uh the the Iranians are out there bragging how they got away with lying and fooling the Brits, the French, and the Germans during the diplomatic talks, the uh EU-3 they were called over the last six to nine months about all this, that the uh the diplomats from the uh from EU three totally believed whatever the Iranians told them about no, we're not gonna build up new no, these are just power plants.
+Don't forget the Iranians are out there bragging how they got away with lying and fooling the Brits, the French, and the Germans during the diplomatic talks, the EU3, they were called, over the last six to nine months about all this, that the diplomats from the EU3 totally believed whatever the Iranians told them about.

 No, he's out there bragging about this.

-The stories in the Sydney Morning Herald.
+The story's in the Sydney Morning Herald.

-Thanks, Beirut, for the phone call, a quick timeout, and an even quicker return.
+Thanks, Beirut, for the phone call.

 Okay, we got 70-year-olds doing chapadictomy surgeries, anadictomy surgeries.